DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/kotlin-multiplatform.md

 #### iOS

-To automatically track views `UIViewControllers`, use the `trackUiKitViews` method when enabling RUM.
+To automatically track views (`UIViewController`s), use the `trackUiKitViews` method when enabling RUM.
 By default, views are named with the view controller's class name.
-To customize it, provide your own implementation of the `uiKitViewsPredicate` which conforms to `UIKitRUMViewsPredicate` interface.
+To customize it, provide your own implementation of the `uiKitViewsPredicate` that conforms to `UIKitRUMViewsPredicate` interface.

 Inside the `createView(viewController: UIViewController)` implementation, your app should decide if a given `UIViewController` instance should start the RUM view (return value) or not (return `null`).
 The returned `RUMView` value must specify the `name` and may provide additional `attributes` for the created RUM view.